 Spring Problem Solving Sudoku and Graphing Freebies

 This post has two printables, and they are both free: free spring problem solving Sudoku and graphing activities.
 First, the March and Sudoku and Graphing, free and opens here on this page.
-Click on this link to open the PDF, or click on the picture below.
+Click on the link to open the PDF and download your copy here: